comphy-lab/Intro-Soft-Matter-2025/README.md

 # Introduction to Soft Matter 2025

-Welcome to the course repository for Introduction to Soft Matter 2025!
-This repository contains course materials, assignments, and collaborative learning resources.
+Welcome to the mid-course repository for Introduction to Soft Matter 2025.

 **Repository**: [https://github.com/comphy-lab/Intro-Soft-Matter-2025](https://github.com/comphy-lab/Intro-Soft-Matter-2025)